LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server1, create a logical volume with the name myfiles.
-Ensure it uses 8MiB extents.
+* On `server1`, create a volume group named `vgfiles` using 8 MiB physical extents.
-- Configure the volume to use 75 extents.
+* Create a logical volume named `myfiles` consisting of 75 extents.
-- Format it with the xfs filesystem and ensure it mounts persistently on /mnt/data.
+* Format the logical volume with the XFS filesystem.
+* Mount it persistently on `/mnt/data`.
-- Increase the size of the logical volume by 5GiB.
+* Extend the root logical volume by 5 GiB.
-- If volume groups need to be created, create them as needed.
+* Create any required physical volumes and volume groups as needed.

 ---